a-lurker/a-lurker.github.io/docs/graphing-data.md

 - With openLuup on a different device from Grafana enter: http://openLuup_IP_address:3480

+Use the additional functions at the trailing end of the Grafana data chooser: alias, aliasByNode, aliasByMetric to make your metrics legend and labels look nice.
+Suppose you have a metric like this:

+openLuup.303_OutdoorTemperature.TemperatureSensor1.CurrentTemperature

+Following that metric selection with these functions will give:

+- alias ("Foo") - "Foo"
+- aliasByMetric - "CurrentTemperature"
+- aliasByNode (1) - "303_OutdoorTemperature"
+- aliasByNode (0,3) - "openLuup.CurrentTemperature"

 ### Whisper database
 Whisper, the industry-standard for a time-based metrics database, is utilised for storage.
 The data is stored in simple text files.